 A slightly longer drive, the sumptuous and artistic gardens at Château de Villandry (option B) is also a must-see and easily accessible from Saumur.

 From the château of your choice, drive to Fontevraud, the location of the famous Abbey of Fontevraud.
 For a unique experience, sleep inside the abbey at Fontevraud L’Hotel and dine in the on-site Michelin-starred restaurant offering contemporary and refined dishes created by Chef Thibaut Ruggeri.
 The hotel price includes the entrance ticket to the abbey.

 Morning at Fontevraud Abbey

-Day 4 of this west France road trip starts with exploring the Royal Abbey of Fontevraud.
-The gothic Abbey of Fontevraud has been listed as a UNESCO World Heritage Site since the year 2000and was founded in 1101 as a mixed-gender monastery placed under a woman’s leadership.
+Day 4 of this road trip Nantes to Noirmoutier starts with exploring the Royal Abbey of Fontevraud.
+The gothic Abbey of Fontevraud has been listed as a UNESCO World Heritage Site since the year 2000 and was founded in 1101 as a mixed-gender monastery placed under a woman’s leadership.

 The abbey found favor in the eyes of God and men, including the Counts of Anjou and, notably, King Henry II of the House of Plantagenet and his wife Queen Eleanor of Aquitaine, who made Fontevraud a royal burial place.

 Explore the abbey and its extraordinary polychrome tombs.
 In addition to the royal couple, there are also the tombs of King Richard the Lionheart and Isabelle of Angouleme (King John’s second wife).